-Whilst the ultimate responsibility for good research practice lies with the individual researcher, IBEC understands that safeguarding research integrity is a shared task within the research community, hence this Code of Conduct for Research Integrity.
+Whilst the ultimate responsibility for good research practice lies with the individual researcher, IBEC understands that safeguarding research integrity is a shared task within the research community.
+Hence the purpose of this Code

-The Code is a framework for good research practice, setting the criteria for proper research behavior and establishing an environment conducive to high-quality research, thus ensuring that research is conducted according to international ethical standards.
+This Code is a framework for good research practice, setting the criteria for proper research behavior and stablishing an environment conducive to high-quality research, thus ensuring that research is conducted according to international ethical standards

-The Code sets out the ethical standards and standards of research conduct of those engaged in research, and sets out principles, recommendations and commitments.
+This code sets out the ethical standards and standards of research conduct of those engaged in research.
+Sets out principles, recommendations and commitments.

-The Code complements IBEC policies and procedures such as those for health and safety, working conditions, intellectual property, and does not replace them.
+This Code complements IBEC policies and procedures such as those for health and safety, working conditions, intellectual property, and does not replace them.
 Its content is complementary to the laws in force.

-Together with the promotion of the Code, IBEC wants to take a proactive role providing training to researchers in this respect throughout their careers and raising awareness on the subject, thus preventing future problems.
+Together with the promotion of this Code, IBEC wants to take a proactive role providing training to researchers in this respect throughout a researcher's career, and raising awareness on the subject, thus preventing future problems.